 In 1980, after Hanssen’s wife reportedly caught him with some suspicious-looking papers, he admitted to selling secrets to the Soviets, but claimed the information he’d given them was worthless.
 At his wife’s insistence, Hanssen promised to sever ties with the Soviets and confessed to a priest, who told him to donate the dirty money to charity.
 However, in 1985, Hanssen resumed his espionage activities, this time for the KGB.
 He gave the KGB the names of three Soviet officers collaborating with the CIA and FBI.
 The three spies were arrested and executed.

 Meanwhile, Hanssen continued to rise through the FBI’s ranks, eventually working in senior counterintelligence roles.
 In 1991, with the Soviet Union breaking apart, he stopped spying, possibly due to fears that he’d be found out.
-But In 1999, while serving as the FBI liaison to the U.S. State Department, he once again resumed his double-agent career, this time for the SVR, a post-
+But In 1999, while serving as the FBI liaison to the U.S. State Department, he once again resumed his double-agent career, this time for the SVR, a post-Soviet, Russian intelligence service.

 Hanssen’s downfall came in 2000 when the FBI, which by then suspected there was a mole in its ranks, paid $7 million to an ex-KGB officer to procure information from SVR headquarters that helped identify Hanssen as the turncoat.
 The FBI put Hanssen under surveillance in late 2000, and on February 18, 2001, he was arrested at a park in Vienna, Virginia, after making a drop of classified documents in a plastic garbage bag for the Russians.
 Nearby, FBI agents discovered a bag with $50,000 in cash, intended as Hanssen’s payment.
 When he was arrested, Hanssen reportedly exclaimed, “What took you so long?”

 In order to avoid the death penalty, Hanssen struck a deal with the government and agreed to cooperate.
 In July 2001, he pleaded guilty to 15 counts of espionage.
 The following May, he was sentenced to 15 consecutive life sentences behind bars with no possibility of parole.
-He is doing his time at the federal supermax prison near Florence, Colorado, along with such notorious fellow inmates include “Unabomber” Ted Kaczynski, Oklahoma City Bombing co-conspirator Terry Nichols and Ramzi Yousef, who carried out the 1993 World Trade Center bombing.
+He spent the remainder of his life at the federal supermax prison near Florence, Colorado, along with such notorious fellow inmates include “Unabomber” Ted Kaczynski, Oklahoma City Bombing co-conspirator Terry Nichols and Ramzi Yousef, who carried out the 1993 World Trade Center bombing.
 Hanssen was found dead in his cell on June 5, 2023.

 Hanssen wasn’t the first FBI agent arrested for spying for the Russians.
 In 1984, 17 years before Hanssen’s arrest, Richard Miller, a 20-year veteran who was stationed at the FBI’s foreign counterintelligence unit in Los Angeles at the time of his arrest, was arrested for selling classified documents to Russian agents, one of whom he was having an affair with.
 In 1986, Miller was convicted and sentenced to life in prison.
 His conviction later was overturned but at a second trial in 1990 he was again found guilty.
 Miller was released from prison in 1994.